monkstone/monkstone.github.com/_posts/2016-05-24-hype_swarm.md

 title: "Using HLocatable and HSwarm from the hype Library"
 date: 2016-05-24 11:40:00
 categories: jruby_art update
-keywords: library, hype, JRubyArt, java8, lambda
+keywords: library, hype, JRubyArt, java8, proc

 ---